 Popular culture’s picture of a divorce is of two people who despise each other and go out of their way to hurt each other.
 That’s often not the case.
 Frequently, marraige termination happens between two reasonable people who just don’t feel right being in a marriage anymore.
 This doesn’t have to be a messy affair if both parties are committed to a clean break.
 For such couples, there is collaborative divorce.

-West Chester Collaborative Divorce Lawyer
+Chester County Collaborative Divorce Lawyer

 At Ciccarelli Law Offices, our dedicated and highly-experienced divorce lawyers can represent you.
 While a collaborative divorce is amicable, the legal matters are complicated.
 Our team of experienced attorneys will work together, carefully and diligently reviewing all the issues surrounding your divorce, including many issues you may not have thought about.
 Our goal is to help you achieve closure during this difficult time and come out of it on the best possible footing.